-- By June 30th Google Program Admins will send a registration token link via email to the person responsible for accepting payment.
-Important: only register with the link that is sent by Payoneer.
-Do not sign up directly on the Payoneer website as this will cause all kinds of problems and delays for you and us.
+- By July 15, Google Program Admins will send a registration token link via email to the person responsible for accepting payment.
+Important: only register with the link that is sent by the Google team.
+Do not sign up directly on the Payoneer website as this will cause payment delays for you and us.

 - Once the registration link is received, the designated person responsible for accepting payment will follow the one-time registration instructions on

 - Once the account has been approved by Payoneer, the designee will receive an email with a link to complete their tax form.
 This must be completed by August 15.